canonical/rockcraft/docs/release-notes/index.rst

 Long-term support
 -----------------

-Starcraft doesn't have long-term support (LTS) releases.
+Rockcraft doesn't have long-term support (LTS) releases.
 However, we typically deliver a compatibility release shortly after Ubuntu LTS releases to ensure continuity.

-<Apps: Starcraft software bases are derived from Ubuntu LTS releases, and their
-development keeps pace with the OS's new releases and support lifecycle.>
+Rockcraft software bases are derived from Ubuntu LTS releases, and their development keeps pace with the OS's new releases and support lifecycle.

 .. toctree::
    :maxdepth: 1